Paper Chromatography Definition

 Chromatogram development is done by allowing the solvent to travel down the paper.
 In this case, the mobile phase is placed in the solvent holder at the top.
 And, the spot is kept at the top, and solvent flows from top to bottom of the paper.

-In the ascending paper chromatography case, the solvent travels up the chromatographic paper.
+In the ascending paper chromatography case, the solvent travels up the chromatography paper.
 Both the ascending and descending paper chromatography are used for the separation of both organic and inorganic substances.
 The solvent and sample move upward.

 This is the hybrid type of both of the techniques given above.
 The upper part of the ascending chromatography is folded over a rod to allow the paper to become descending after the rod crossing.